 Many dogs have benefited from my video consultations during the lockdowns and beyond.
 Some have had their problem resolved from start to finish and have been discharged with no need for hands-on therapy.
 We are continuing to find video consultations very useful, especially for clients who live in other areas.

 To book an appointment, use the contact form here or email me at [email protected].
 I’ll get back to you as soon as I can.
 These contact details are for appointments only.
 If looking for general advice, check out the advice for dog owners section of my website.

 Before your first video appointment

 - Your dog walking.
 If possible, please include a bit of video footage from each side, and from in front and from behind your dog.
 NB Don’t worry if that’s not possible: I’ll work with whatever you can send me.
-If you have someone to help you, then please try to include some footage of the dog walking on a lead.

 Video consultation fees

 Terms and conditions can be downloaded by clicking here.

 The first appointment takes 1 hour, and follow-ups are around 40 to 60 minutes.
 Your pet can just relax while we’re talking as I won’t routinely ask you to show them to me during the consultation.